We may earn a commission when you click on the affiliate links in this post.

 - Authentic Italian Spaghetti Recipe

-The sauce for this spaghetti is a true Italian “ragu”.
+The meat sauce for this spaghetti is a true Italian “ragù”.
 So what exactly does that mean?
-It is easy to get confused with all of the different kinds of “red” sauces for spaghetti.
+It is easy to get confused with all of the different kinds of “red” pasta sauces.
 What’s the difference?
 IS there a difference?
 Truth is, they are all similar and some are simply variations of one another, but they have their differences.
 Allow me to explain…

 - Pomodoro Sauce – (also known as Sago di Pomodoro) is a simple tomato sauce that is smooth and flavorful.
 It is another great authentic sauce for spaghetti that we got from Italy!